circleci/circleci-docs/jekyll/_cci2/insights.md

 - **Build Status:** The Insights dashboard shows the last 50 builds for your default branch.
 Click a branch in the top right corner to access over 100 build/job statuses for the selected branch.

-- **Build Performance:** The Build Performance graph aggregates your build data for a particular day and plots the median for that day going back as far as 90 days.
+- **Build Performance:** The Build Performance graph aggregates your build/job data for a particular day and plots the median for that day going back as far as 90 days.
 Monitor the performance of your repo by clicking a particular branch.

 ## See Also